 This great absorption of heat prevents the temperature of combustion from rushing to an extremely sharp peak (which is related to the engine stressing, potentially head-gasket blowing, non-usable pressure “spike”), with its associated sudden drop of pressure on the down side of the spike.

-In all essence, the water acts as a combustion moderator, and allows for a more uniform, but higher average cylinder-pressure the full length of the power stroke.
+In all essence, the water acts as a combustion moderator, and allows for a more uniform, but higher average level of cylinder-pressure the full length of the power stroke.
 Again, this results in more power output from the engine, without an increase in fuel comsumption.

 THE GREAT WASTER

 The sudden pressure-spike which occurs as combustion is first initiated in the cylinder of a standard-equipped engine is generally a great waster of energy.
 It is extremely hard (or virtually impossible) to convert this pressure spike into useable work in an engine, except through the moderating effect of water injection.

 It also appears that the intense pressure-spikes may be one of the major causes of excessive nitric oxide emissions from the average internal combustion engine.
 It truly is time we turned to the benefits of water or steam injection to control the wasteful pressure-spike.

 When using water injection in an engine, the overall combustion proceeds more slowly.
 This causes the heat and pressure within the engine cylinder to increase more slowly and uniformly, and to reach a lower peak (a peak much lower than that of the non-usable "pressure spike").

 When using a properly designed water injection system, as the piston moves downward, pressure in the cylinder, during the full length of the power stroke, can then be made to decrease much more gradually than it does when using just a standard, non-water-injected fuel system.